 - Green - Shoots laser barriers.

-The Japanese version of Metal storm is moderately different from the English version.
-Major differences are:
+The 1992 Famicom version of Metal Storm is moderately different from the NES version.
+Major differences include:

 - The Japanese version features an opening cutscene before the title screen with credits in English and storyline in Japanese.

 - Stage 6 of the Japanese version is significantly harder, as the top and bottom of the screen are electrified.
 This prevents the player from wrapping around from top to bottom (or vice versa) without taking damage.

 - The Japanese version also features extra narration during the very last battle at the end of stage 7.